 What type of payment is required on delivery?

 We accept checks, cash, and major credit cards.
 We also offer financing, please click over to our Financing page for the available options.
 For rentals we will invoice the first billing cycle’s rent, plus delivery and pickup fees and taxes.
 All subsequent billings will include the billing cycles rent and use tax.

 Is my container lock protected?

-All Containers4Sale storage containers are equipped with four cam rods, there is a place on the container to place your own padlock.
+All Containers4Sale portable storage containers are equipped with four cam rods, there is a place on the container to place your own padlock.
 If needed we offer specialized container locks, please contact your representative for more information.

 How much will a container hold?